BjoernLoetters/Jar-Jar-Parse/README.md

 # Java Parser Combinators

 **Java Parser Combinators** is a lightweight library designed for the rapid prototyping of parsers in Java.
-It aims to balance ease of use and functionality, deliberately placing less emphasis on performance.
+It aims to balance ease of use and functionality, deliberately placing less emphasis on performance (even though first tests show that we can parse ~ 130k lines of JSON data in around 1 second on a recent M3 chip).

 ### Parser Combinators